|

 were fearful of going over their data bucket and ending up with a huge

-overage bill at the end of the month. but now consumers are
+overage bill at the end of the month.
+However, now consumers

-more savvy, and getting used to how much data things take.
+more savvy, and getting used to how much data things consume.

 However, it's still not always clear, and with prepaid